16 Air Assault Brigade: Iraq

 During the build-up to the invasion of Iraq, the brigade, commanded by Brigadier Jacko Page, was deployed to Kuwait in February 2003.
 The brigade was part of 1 (UK) Armoured Division and after extensive training in Kuwait it took part in the beginning of the invasion on 20 March.
 The brigade's objective was to secure the southern oil fields before they were destroyed by Saddam Hussein's forces.
 The brigade's 7th Parachute Regiment, Royal Horse Artillery entered Iraq on 20 March to support U.S. Marine Corps forces in their efforts to capture the Rumaila oil fields, nearly all of the oil wells being taken intact.
 The rest of the brigade, supported by its AAC helicopters, entered Iraq soon afterwards, still tasked with securing Rumaila.
 The brigade often met sporadic resistance and had to deal with disarming the many explosives attached to the infrastructure.

 The brigade was subsequently used to guard the oil fields and protect Allied supply lines with elements moving further north of Basra – Iraq's second largest city – to provide a screen protecting it from Iraqi attack.
 On 31 March, the brigade, assisted by artillery and air support, attacked an Iraqi armoured column advancing on Basra, destroying 17 T-55 tanks, 5 artillery pieces and 7 armoured personnel carriers.
 After British forces entered Basra on 6 April 3 PARA was employed to clear the 'old quarter' of the city on 7 April due to the narrow streets making it inaccessible to vehicles.

 After Basra's capture, the brigade was based in Maysan Province, centred around the province's capital Al-Amarah.
 The brigade carried out patrols into towns, helped bring normality back to the south, tried to maintain order and destroyed any conventional weapons caches that were found.
 The war was officially declared over on 1 May and the brigade began to return home that same month.
 During one patrol into Majar al-Kabir on 24 June, the brigade suffered its largest casualties in Iraq when six Royal Military Policemen of 156 Provost Company were killed by a large Iraqi mob.

 Future

-Under the Defence in a Competitive Age programme and subsequent Future Soldier, the brigade will be redesignated as the 16th Air Assault Brigade Combat Team.
-At the same time, the 1st Battalion, Royal Irish Regiment will re-join the brigade after a 8 year hiatus.
+16 Air Assault Brigade is now under the command of 1st (UK) Division now and from 2024, will provide the land component command of a joint and multi-domain sovereign Global Response Force (GRF).